ch-stark/gitops-rbac-example/blog/blog.md

 ## Including Kyverno

-Kyverno is a poweful PolicyEngine which can be integrated nicely with RHACM using PolicyGenerator.
+Kyverno (https://kyverno.io) is a policy engine for Kubernetes that enables platform administrators to manage tenant (i.e. namespace consumers) activities via policy.
+This provides a number of benefits to ensure that tenants deploy their solutions following best practices (probes, requests/limits, etc).

+Kyverno policies can be set to enforcing or auditing on a per policy basis.
+When set to enforcing Kyverno will prevent the tenant from creating or mutating an object via a webhook.
+When set to auditing Kyverno will simply report the policy violation but will not prevent the tenant from continuing with their work.

 Please see existing examples and blogs:

 * https://kyverno.io/policies/
 * https://github.com/stolostron/policy-collection/tree/main/stable/CM-Configuration-Management
 * https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops

+Kyverno can be integrated nicely with RHACM using PolicyGenerator deploying the generated RHACM-policies on the fleet of Clusters.

 During this blog Kyverno is used to support enforcing Access-Control.